 So I literally went into a media-proof bubble.
 Twitter definitely was out.
 I sent out a tweet apologizing to my thousands (tens?) of followers, who hang on my every word.
 No classic 140-character gems from me for the remainder of the day.

 ESPN?
 Nope.
 I definitely would find out the results via the ever-present crawl.
 Obviously, I stayed away from the Internet.

 I even carefully avoided the television at the bar when I picked up carryout at P.F.
 Chang’s.

 Ultimately, I watched the men’s relay and other swimming races as if they were airing live.
 And I enjoyed NBC’s tape-delay telecast.

 But I can’t do this every night.
-That’s the difference with the concept of tape-delay now compared to 1996 or even 2000. … Continue Reading
+That’s the difference with the concept of tape-delay now … Continue Reading

 Staffing the Olympics used to be a no-brainer for major newspapers.
 The Games are a major worldwide event and you air-mail as many reporters as possible.